gambitproject/gambit/doc/build.rst

 install the command-line tools into ``/usr/local/bin`` (or the path specified in the ``configure`` step).

-To build the graphical interface, wxWidgets 2.8.12 is required.
+To build the graphical interface, wxWidgets 2.9.5 or higher is recommended, although 2.8.12 should also be suitable.
 (The interface will build with wxWidgets 2.9.4, but there is a bug in wxWidgets involving drag-and-drop which renders the graphical interface essentially unusable.)

-Snow Leopard (OS X 10.8) users will have to take some extra steps to build wxWidgets.  wxWidgets 2.8.12 requires the 10.6 SDK to build the using Cocoa; this has been removed by Apple in recent editions of XCode.
+Snow Leopard (OS X 10.8) users will have to take some extra steps to build wxWidgets if 2.8.12 is used. wxWidgets 2.8.12 requires the 10.6 SDK to build the using Cocoa; this has been removed by Apple in recent editions of XCode.
 Download and unpack the 10.6 SDK from an earlier XCode version into